SlothDaemon/connectSUMO/README.md

 # connectSUMO
 dll to connect Unity with Sumo

-This branch utilises two extra libraries which you have to install for Visual Studio ATL v142/143
+This branch utilises two extra libraries which you have to install for Visual Studio:
+- ATL v142/143
-MFC v142/143
+- MFC v142/143

 To open the solution, first modify your Visual Studio installation via the Visual Studio installer.
 Find your installation and click Modify.